Eversmile Dental Provides Care

 If decay reaches the deeper part of the tooth, it may lead to pain or swelling.
 This can impact your child’s ability to eat, concentrate, or sleep comfortably. - Dental visits help identify decay early.

 Regular check-ups allow the dentist to find early changes and provide guidance.
-The sooner a concern is found, the simpler the treatment may be.
+Finding concerns earlier may make treatment simpler in some cases.

-If you see any changes in the colour or shape of your child’s teeth or if they are showing signs of discomfort, it’s a good idea to book a dental visit.
+If you see any changes in the colour or shape of your child’s teeth or if they are showing signs of discomfort, it may be helpful to book a dental visit.

 What if my child is anxious about visiting the dentist?